junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Gabriel."
 Cas tilts his head, remembering.
 "And I think he's the first one teaching me to see the wonder and beauty of the creations and lives."

 "I'd never know that," Dean murmurs.
 Then, "And why are we here?
-The first little fish starts living on the land, that's good thing, right?
+The first little fish starts living on the land, that's a good thing, right?
 Nothing to re-kill for once?"

 "I'm afraid not."
 Cas walks down the beach.
 And there, a small red fish is also doing great in its process of moving onto land without suffocating.
 Beside it, a blue one.
 More fish are on their way to conquer the land, as it appears.